workshops-ukzn/2019-04-16-UKZN-SWC/index.md

   for more information.
 </p>

-<p><strong>Registration:</strong> Please complete the online registration form at <a href="https://goo.gl/forms/DSC1PBNiXZW52hA23">https://goo.gl/forms/DSC1PBNiXZW52hA23</a>.
+<p><strong>Registration:</strong> Please complete the online registration form at <a href="">
+</a>.
 Limited space is available.
 The workshop is free to attend but a R500 no-show fee will be payable by registered participants who does not show up to the workshop without giving the workshop organisers at least 1 week notice.
   </p>

 <hr/>

 {% comment %}
  SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>

 {% if page.carpentry == "swc" %}
 <p>Please be sure to complete these surveys before and after the workshop.</p>
 <p><a href="{{ site.swc_pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.swc_post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>